 The reason why we do journal entries is to ensure all of a business’ transactions that occur during the accounting period are accurately reflected in the financial statements.
 Failing to record all financial transactions could affect your ability to get a bank loan or lead to inaccurate tax returns that can result in interest and penalties.

 Journal entries are an essential component to ensure your financial statements accurately reflect the financial activity of your business.
 Instead of preparing manual journal entries, we recommend you use accounting software to record accounting journal entries.
-By using an accounting software like QuickBooks, you will decrease the likelihood of errors that can occur when preparing manual journal entries.
+By using an accounting software, you will decrease the likelihood of errors that can occur when preparing manual journal entries.